 Spring is unfolding around us so take advantage of the longer days with your children and discover your natural playground; in the garden, in the park and on a walk.

 - Watch spring unfold

-Get the kids to pick a favourite tree or plant and have a daily visit to see how it is unfolding.
+Get the kids to pick a favourite tree or plant and watch how it is unfolding in the coming days and weeks.
 Chances are as the weather warms up and there is a bit of rain, leaves will unfurl and flowers will turn from buds to flowers.
 It’s a great time to look at nature.Here are 12 more ideas for the garden.

 - Make a daisy chain